Cornwall Science Community

 View our most recent and upcoming events and articles below, or look at the full archive here.

-- Cornwall Marine Research Insights | Panel DiscussionWednesday, 2nd November 2022, 7:30-9pm on University of Exeter’s Penryn Campus.
+- Cornwall Marine Research Insights | Panel DiscussionTuesday, 21st March 2023, 6:30-9pm on University of Exeter’s Penryn Campus.
 Register your interest via Eventbrite.
-Immersed in the Spirit of the Sea | Cornwall Marine Research Insights Join us for an evening with three scientists at the forefront of marine and coastal research in Cornwall and further afield.There will be an opportunity to hear… Continue reading Cornwall Marine Research Insights | Panel Discussion
+Join us for an evening with four scientists at the forefront of marine and coastal research in Cornwall and further afield.
+Exeter Marine in association with CRaB CLAWS and the Cornwall Science Community Join us for an evening with… Continue reading Cornwall Marine Research Insights | Panel Discussion

 Cornwall was once – more than once – at the forefront of industrial and scientific exploration.
 But ‘now the fish and tin are gone’ (as the songs say), it is the knowledge economy that will take us forward.